 - A lightweight & durable duffel daypack

 It would be excellent if you plan your trek from mid-September onward.
 It can skip some rain showers.
-To avoid the possible rainfall, bring light and waterproof gears.
-A light breathable rain jacket, raincoat or umbrella is advisable.
+To avoid possible rainfall, bring light and waterproof gears.
+A light breathable rain jacket, raincoat, or umbrella is advisable.
 Pack sweaters and down jackets for the evening.
-At the high altitudes, fleeces, hat, gloves, scarf, sunscreens, medical-kits can work wonders.
+At the high altitudes, fleeces, hats, gloves, scarf, sunscreens, medical-kits can work wonders.

 Hence in September, you can fully enjoy Annapurna Base Camp if you prepare yourself well.
 The pleasant temperature, concrete panorama, and unique socio-culture of locals will undoubtedly create a lifetime memory.

 Note: If you join your Annapurna Base Camp Trek with us, then it won’t be difficult to get complete.
-Our guides and porters are wisely experienced and have 100% success record.
+Our guides and porters are widely experienced and have a 100% success record.
 With them, you will surely have an amazing and enjoyable journey.

 Contact us at https://himalayasonfoot.com/contact-us/